01Wait Until Close to Halloween to Buy

 Fortunately, avoiding temptation is easy: just buy those ooey-gooey candies that only a kid could love.

 Tip: Buy your favorite candies the day after Halloween (or any holiday).
-They are often immediately discounted 50% or more.
+They are often immediately discounted 50 percent or more.
+Wait a week, and they'll drop to 75 percent off or more.

 04Ignore the Pressure to Supersize